-CBECC-Com calculates whole-building energy consumption for every hour of the year measured in kilowatt-hours per year (kWh/yr) and therms per year (therms/yr).
-It then applies the 2022 time dependent valuation (TDV) factors to calculate annual energy use in kilo British thermal units per year (TDV kBtu/yr) and annual peak electricity demand reductions measured in kilowatts (kW).
-CBECC-Com also generates TDV energy cost savings values measured in 2023 present value dollars (2023 PV\$) and nominal dollars.
-For submeasures simulated in spreadsheets, the same annual hourly calculations of kWh/yr, therms/yr, TDV kBtu/yr, and 2023 PV \$ were applied.
+The Statewide CASE Team calculated energy consumption for every hour of the year measured in kilowatt-hours per year (kWh/yr) and therms per year (therms/yr), then applied the 2022 time dependent valuation (TDV) factors to calculate annual energy use in kilo British thermal units per year (TDV kBtu/yr) and annual peak electricity demand reductions measured in kilowatts (kW).
+TDV energy cost savings were also calculated in 2023 present value dollars (2023 PV\$) and nominal dollars.

 The energy impacts of the proposed code change vary by climate zone.
-The Statewide CASE Team simulated the energy impacts in every climate zone and applied the climate-zone specific TDV factors when calculating energy and energy cost impacts.
+The Statewide CASE Team calculated the energy impacts in every climate zone and applied the climate-zone specific TDV factors when calculating energy and energy cost impacts.

 Per-unit energy impacts for nonresidential buildings are presented in savings per kilowatt of IT equipment load.
-Annual energy and peak demand impacts for each submeasure were translated into impacts per kW IT equipment load by dividing by the kW of IT equipment load for each simulated case.
-This step allows for an easier comparison of savings across different building types and enables a calculation of statewide savings using the construction forecast that is published in terms of floor area by building type.
+Annual energy and peak demand impacts were translated into impacts per kW IT equipment load by dividing by the kW of IT equipment load for each simulated case.
+This step allows for an easier comparison of savings across different building types and enables a calculation of statewide savings using the construction forecast that is published in terms of floor area by building type